takedarts/maru/README.md

 The `--temperature` option specifies the temperature parameter used to adjust the probability distribution output by the Policy Network.
 Increasing the temperature broadens the range of exploration, while decreasing it narrows the range.

 #### Rules for Determining the Winner
 The `--rule` option can be set to `ch`, `jp`, or `com`.
 When `ch` is specified, the moves follow Chinese rules.
 When `jp` is specified, the moves assume Japanese rules.
-When `com` is specified, the moves basically follow Chinese rules but differ in that play continues until dead stones are removed; this setting is intended for games between computers, such as those on CGOS.
+When `com` is specified, the moves basically follow Chinese rules but differ in that play continues until dead stones are removed; this setting is intended for games between computers, such as the CGOS server.

 #### Command to Display the Board
-By specifying a program such as gogui-display with the `--display` option, the board can be displayed.
+By specifying a display program such as gogui-display with the `--display` option, the board can be displayed.
 The display program receives the play command of the GTP protocol.

 ## Execution Examples
 To start Maru using the model file `b4c128-250.model`, run the following command: